 Luckily we had our stroller and our baby fell asleep after we walked him around in the waiting area for about an hour.
 Altogether, the process is long but it’s unavoidable and also part of the Trans Mongolian experience.

-The Trans Siberian Express: in conclusion
+The Trans Siberian Express with children: in conclusion

 Traveling on the Trans Siberian or Trans Mongolian is an epic adventure, especially with (a) kid(s).
 With the right preparations, it will be a magical journey and something you and your family will never forget.